PERicci/PERicci/README.md

 After a few years of robotics teaching, I realised that I had great potential to contribute to the tech industry.
 Confident that the skills and expertise I developed add quite well to the tech career, I decided to migrate to it.

 I started my studies in front-end web development with the famous triad: HTML, CSS and JavaScript.
-Nowadays, I am fully engaged in React, keeping Next.js and Typescript on my radar.
+Nowadays, I am fully engaged in React, and Node.js, keeping Next.js and Typescript on my radar.

 Well, feel free to check out my repository.
 It's still in the beginning, but there's already a lot of affection and dedication involved.
 If you liked what you saw, get in touch.
 I am always available to help, share and learn.😀